datalass1/fastai/README.md

 ### managing the fastai project
 I will add issues to keep track of the tasks completed as part of the fastai course.

+# Machine Learning with Fast AI
+Learn the most important machine learning models, including how to create them yourself from scratch, as well as key skills in data preparation, model validation, and building data products.

+There are around 24 hours of lessons